-As part of the 2021-22 budget, the Australian Government announced a new scheme called the Family Home Guarantee.
+Since 2021-22, the Australian Government has facilitated a scheme called the Family Home Guarantee.

 Under the scheme, a single parent with dependants can build a new home or purchase an existing one with as little as 2% of the property value, without paying Lenders Mortgage Insurance (LMI).

 LMI is often charged on deposits of less than 20%.
 In this scheme, if the borrower pays a 2% deposit, the government will guarantee 18% of the loan, allowing the borrower to avoid paying LMI.

 The federal government has announced changes to the Home Guarantee Scheme.
 The changes will greatly expand the number of people eligible to participate in the scheme.
 From 1 July 2023:

 - Friends, siblings and other groups of family members can jointly apply for the First Home Guarantee and Regional First Home Buyer Guarantee.

 - Non-first-home buyers who have not owned property during the last 10 years can also apply.

 - Borrowers who are single legal guardians of children – such as their aunts, uncles and grandparents – can apply for the Family Home Guarantee.

 - Australian permanent residents are eligible to apply for all three schemes: First Home Guarantee, Regional First Home Guarantee and Family Home Guarantee.

 With the expansion of the eligibility criteria, owning a home could be within reach for many more buyers.
 To find out if you can apply, call us on 1300 889 743 or complete our free assessment form today.